kelbert2/JavaNuggets/JavaScript.md

 * Not-shown elements (display:none or not in the document)
 * For <body> and <html>
-* For elements with position: fixed offsetLeft/ offsetTop are relative to the upper-left corner.
+* For elements with position: fixed
+`offsetLeft`/ `offsetTop` are relative to the upper-left corner.

-offsetWidth/ Height provide the outer width/ height of the element (full size including borders, padding, and width).
+`offsetWidth`/ `offsetHeight` provide the outer width/ height of the element (full size including borders, padding, and width).
 These are zero/ null for elements that are not displayed.

-Within the element are borders. clientLeft and clientTop are the relative coordinates of the inner side from the outer side - they are generally the width and height of the border, except in languages that are read from right to left.
-In such languages, scroll bars are on the left and are factored into the clientLeft coordinates.
+Within the element are borders. `clientLeft` and `clientTop` are the relative coordinates of the inner side from the outer side - they are generally the width and height of the border, except in languages that are read from right to left.
+In such languages, scroll bars are on the left and are factored into the `clientLeft` coordinates.

-clientWidth and clientHeight include padding and content width and height.
+`clientWidth` and `clientHeight` include padding and content width and height.

-scrollWidth and scrollHeight are like clientWidth and clientHeight but include the scrolled out (hidden) parts.
+`scrollWidth` and `scrollHeight` are like `clientWidth` and `clientHeight` but include the scrolled out (hidden) parts.
 They can be used to expand elements to their full heights

-scrollLeft and scrollTop are the width and height of the hidden, scrolled out part of the element to the left and top (how much is scrolled up or left).
-This can be used to scroll elements - setting scrollTop to 0 scrolls all the way up and scrollTop to Infinity all the way down.
+`scrollLeft` and `scrollTop` are the width and height of the hidden, scrolled out part of the element to the left and top (how much is scrolled up or left).
+This can be used to scroll elements - setting `scrollTop` to 0 scrolls all the way up and `scrollTop` to Infinity all the way down.

-Beware when using getComputedStyle(elem).width or .height, as these depend on box-sizing - how CSS interprets these values.
+Beware when using `getComputedStyle(elem).width` or `.height`, as these depend on box-sizing - how CSS interprets these values.
 They also may be "auto", which getComputedStyle will return - which is less than helpful.
 Some browsers will return width - the scrollbar width while others will ignore the scrollbar.

 ### Window Geometry
-The clientWidth and clientHeight of document.documentElement (html tag) is the width and height of the window that is available for content (minus the scrollbar - window.innerWidth and window.innerHeight will include the scrollbar).
+The `clientWidth` and `clientHeight` of `document.documentElement` (html tag) is the width and height of the window that is available for content (minus the scrollbar - `window.innerWidth` and `window.innerHeight` will include the scrollbar).

 To get the full size with cross-browser compatibility:
 ```JavaScript